fcrlab-unime/FLAT/README.md

 ### Contributing

-Contributions to the Federated Learning Web Platform are welcome!
+Contributions to FLAT are welcome!
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.